Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

 As shown in Table \ref{tab:overall1}, leveraging a pre-trained large model consistently proves advantageous.
 For example, at 80\% sparsity, the pruned WavLM Large contains fewer parameters than the unpruned WavLM Base+ (63.3M vs. 94.4M) while delivering significantly better performance.
 Note that both WavLM Base+ and WavLM Large are pre-trained using the same corpus, which raises a natural question: if our goal is to obtain a small model, is it always beneficial to use the largest pre-trained model and then prune it to the desired size?

 To address the above question, we evaluate the pruning performance of WavLM Base+ and WavLM Large under various sparsity levels, as illustrated in Figure~\ref{fig:sparsity_params_base_large}.
-As indicated, for the same pruning ratio, the pruned WavLM Large consistently outperforms its Base+ counterpart.
+As indicated, for the same pruning sparsity, the pruned WavLM Large consistently outperforms its Base+ counterpart.
 Furthermore, both the Large and Base+ models can retain similar performance to the unpruned models even after removing 85\% of their parameters.
-However, at 94\% sparsity, where the pruned WavLM Large has the same number of parameters (18.8M) as the Base+ model pruned at 80\%, its performance degrades significantly.
+However, at 94\% sparsity, where the pruned WavLM Large (green rectangle) has the same number of parameters (18.8M) as the Base+ model (blue rectangle) pruned at 80\%, its performance degrades significantly.
 Our results suggest that excessive pruning can completely undermine a model's performance.
-Thus, in scenarios requiring a compact and efficient model, pruning from a smaller model may be more reasonable than pruning from a larger one.
+Thus, in scenarios requiring a compact and efficient model, pruning a smaller model may be more reasonable than pruning a larger one.